 Special acceptance in the semiconductor industry: EtherCAT is SEMI™ standard

-Beckhoff launched the EtherCAT technology in 2003.
+Beckhoff launched EtherCAT in 2003.
 The EtherCAT Technology Group () was established with the support of 33 founding members, including Applied Materials.
-Since then ETG has been dealing with the standardization and maintenance of the technology.
-With more than 6,000 members (as of October 2020), ETG is now the world's largest industrial fieldbus user organization.
+Since then the ETG has been dealing with the standardization and maintenance of the technology.
+With more than 6,000 members, the ETG is now the world's largest industrial fieldbus user organization.
 In 2005, the Safety over EtherCAT protocol supplemented the EtherCAT specification with the capability to transmit safety-relevant data.
 The protocol is particularly lean in its implementation, but completely independent of the communication system used (black channel).
-In 2007 EtherCAT became the IEC standard and the SEMI™ standard.
+In 2007, EtherCAT became the IEC standard and the SEMI™ standard.
 2011 saw the launch of ETG's Semiconductor Technical Working Group, in which users and manufacturers develop and maintain special device profiles for the semiconductor industry in 11 task groups.
-This not only guarantees the openness of the system, but also demonstrates its high acceptance in the semiconductor industry.
-To this day the EtherCAT specification has never been changed, only extended in a compatible manner.
+This guarantees the openness of the system and demonstrates its high acceptance in the semiconductor industry.
+To this day, the EtherCAT specification has never been changed, only extended in a compatible manner.
 This means that today's devices can still be operated in networks dating back to 2003, so there are no versioning problems.

-With EtherCAT it is not the bus system that determines the network topology, but the system structure.
+With EtherCAT, the system structure determines the network topology, not the bus system.
 No switches or hubs are required, which means there is no limit with regard to cascading.
-With EtherCAT there are practically no restrictions in terms of the bus topology: line, tree, star, and any combination thereof are possible, with almost any number of nodes.
+There are no restrictions in terms of the bus topology with EtherCAT: line, tree, star, and any combination thereof are possible, with almost any number of nodes.
 Thanks to automatic link detection, nodes and network segments can be disconnected and reconnected during operation, even at another point in the network.
 For line redundancy, the line is complemented to form a ring.
 On the master side, in addition to software only a second Ethernet port is required for this purpose; slave devices support redundancy in any case.
 This also makes it possible to replace devices during operation.